researchCALISTA/academic-kickstart/content/authors/antonia/_index.md

 #- Grad Students
 # - Visitors
 ---
-I am interested in working with big data.
+Having a background in remote sensing, I am interessted in spaital patterns of all sorts.
+Espacially interested am I in social and economic seggregation and other forms of sociatal issues.
+Working with big data, offers me the oppertunity to awnser questions concerning these topics.